 Character Is More Than Skin Deep

 So, anyhow, once burned, twice shy, right?
-And, having learned that exteriors do not always match interiors, when stumbled across Charlotte’s profile, saw this shy and adorable looking woman beautiful amongst the flowers, I asked: “Are you as beautiful on the inside as you are on the outside?”
+And, having learned that exteriors do not always match interiors, when stumbled across Charlotte’s profile, and saw this shy and adorable-looking woman beautiful amongst the flowers, I asked: “Are you as beautiful on the inside as you are on the outside?”

 I know.